buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/PropertySets/Pset_WorkControlCommon.md

+# Pset_WorkControlCommon

 Properties common to the definition of all occurrences of IfcWorkPlan and IfcWorkSchedule (subtypes of IfcWorkControl).
 <!-- end of short definition -->